wtsi-hgi/shepherd/README.md

 # shepherd

-**In Hiatus: The development of this project is currently paused; the below documentation should be considered mostly aspirational.
-The testing client is operational as a method to copy and validate data from POSIX to iRODS, only.**
+**On Hiatus** The development of this project is currently paused; the below documentation should be considered mostly aspirational.
+The "dummy" client is operational as a method to copy and validate data from POSIX to iRODS, only.

+---

 `shepherd` is a library and CLI tool for copying data between different filesystems -- either directly or via any number of intermediary stages,